 Applications will be accepted from September 15, 2015 through January 5, 2016.
 We encourage you to send an email indicating interest and noting the intended research area to the chair of the hiring committee, Sanjiv Singh (firstname.lastname@example.org) before submitting a formal application.
 Applications should be submitted here.

-The full application includes a letter indicating the research area, a detailed curriculum vitae (including citizenship or current visa status for non-US citizens), a research statement (including both current and future directions) and a teaching statement (for tenure track applicants), copies of 3 representative papers, and the names and email addresses of three or more individuals who have been asked to provide letters of reference.
+The full application includes a letter indicating the research area, a detailed curriculum vitae, a research statement (including both current and future directions) and a teaching statement (for tenure track applicants), copies of 3 representative papers, and the names and email addresses of three or more individuals who have been asked to provide letters of reference.

 The Robotics Institute at Carnegie Mellon University was established in 1979 to conduct basic and applied research in robotics technologies relevant to industrial and societal tasks.
 Seeking to combine the practical and the theoretical, the Robotics Institute has diversified its efforts and approaches to robotics science while retaining its original goal of realizing the potential of the robotics field.
 Faculty members hold primary appointments in the Institute and many have appointments in other academic units including Mechanical Engineering, Electrical and Computer Engineering, Machine Learning, and Computer Science.